jdl19991102/MallMicroService/README.md

 ## About
-The MallMicroService Project under the MIT license.
+The MallMicroService Project under the Apache-2.0 license.